JRiggles/Aseprite-Extension-Updater/README.md

 ![file menu](./screenshots/file%20menu.png)

-Simply click on **Check for Extension Updates** to check for updates and download the latest versions of compatible installed extensions.
+Simply click on **Check for Extension Updates...** to check for updates and download the latest versions of compatible installed extensions.

+You can also configure the updater to check for extension updates automatically when Aseprite starts!

 ### If any updates are available, you'll see them listed in a dialog like this: